A Review of the Blossom Menstrual Cup

-- Very soft and some women may find it difficult to insert correctly.
+- Very soft and some people may find it difficult to insert correctly.
 It can take a while to find a fold that works for you.

 - The cup is so soft that it doesn’t fill to the full capacity since part of it may remain folded inside the vaginal canal.

-- There isn’t much information about this cup on the company’s website, and what is there is questionable.
-Where exactly is it manufactured?
-What are the dimensions of it?
-Is it FDA approved, or not?
-So many questions about this cup remain unanswered.
+- There isn’t much information about this cup on the company’s website.
+Some questions about this cup remain unanswered.

 The Takeaway on the Blossom Cup:

-Check out the Anigan Evacup for yourself on Amazon today:
+Check out the Blossom Cup on Amazon today: